 There’s fun for everyone at Invercargill’s indoor aquatic centre, Splash Palace.
 Choose to relax and unwind at the sauna, spa and cafe or jump on the exciting hydro slides for kids and kids-at-heart.
-Or, you know, you could always go for a swim in the pool.
+Or, you know, you could always go for a classic swim in the pool.

 Location: 56-58 Elles Road

 There’s plenty of places to pick up souvenirs or get some retail therapy in Invercargill.
-The central business district and the Windsor Shopping Centre is packed with shops which will keep you out of the rain until you have to dart to the next shop.
+The central business district andWindsor Village is packed with shops that will keep you out of the rain until you have to dart to the next shop.

 13. Take a Trip to Riverton and the Te Hikoi Museum